GeoMOER/moer-mpg-data-analysis/docs/units/_unit12/unit12-03_colour_maps.md

 <img src="{{ site.baseurl }}/assets/images/rmd_images/e12-03/unnamed-chunk-5-1.png" style="display: block; margin: auto;" />

 ## Plot with equal count breaks
 In the above map, some colours appear more often than others.
-If we want every colour to appear about the same number of times, we can adjust the `breakby` parameter.
+If we want every colour to appear about the same number of times, we can change the `breakby` parameter to get equal count breaks.

 ```r
 map <- plot(world, values = randomNumbers, breaks = 10, col = myColours, breakby = "cases")